polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

 1. Start a web browser using in private/incognito mode, navigate to the Azure portal at <https://portal.azure.com>, and sign in with the **FabrikamAdmin1** Azure Active Directory credentials you created in the previous exercise.

-1. In the Azure portal, click **Azure Active Directory**.
+1. In the Azure portal, select **Azure Active Directory**.

-1. On the Azure Active Directory blade of the Fabrikam Azure Active Directory tenant click **Users**.
+1. On the Azure Active Directory blade of the Fabrikam Azure Active Directory tenant select **Users**.

-1. On the Users - All users blade, click **+ New user**
+1. On the Users - All users blade, select **+ New user**

-1. On the **New user** blade, ensure that the **Create user** option is selected, specify the following settings, note the values of the full user name (including the domain suffix) and the randomly generated password, and click **Create**:
+1. On the **New user** blade, ensure that the **Create user** option is selected, specify the following settings, note the values of the full user name (including the domain suffix) and the randomly generated password, and select **Create**:

     -  User name: **fabrikamazsdp1**